MaChue/Python-Lab-1/README.md

     |
     |-- main.py            <- Initial starting python file of the application
     |                         that will open application main window when user
-    |                         run it on terminal.
+    |                         runs it on the terminal.
     |
-    |-- ui.py              <- The python module file that have implemented
+    |-- ui.py              <- The python module file that has implemented
     |                         all the user interface logic of the application.
     |
-    |-- data.py            <- The python module file that have implemented
+    |-- data.py            <- The python module file that has implemented
-    |                         all the data related business logics such as
+    |                         all the data related business logic such as
     |                         adding, deleting, updating, searching, sorting
-    |                         of data list and communicating with SQLite database.
+    |                         of the data list and communicating with SQLite database.
     |
     |-- address_book.db    <- SQLite database file of the application.
     |